ZIRF - Individual counselling on returns

 - voluntary return programmes,

 - country of origin information, as well as questions and answers on the countries,

 This ambitious tool relies entirely on cooperation with the Federal Länder and the other institutions (in particular the independent welfare organisations) in collecting the abovementioned information.

 display as hint: Note

-The ZIRF: Coordination of return assistance and enhancement of support measures
+The ZIRF: Coordination of assisted returns and enhancement of support measures

-The Information Centre for Voluntary Return essentially has the following goals:
+The Information Centre for Voluntary Return essentially pursues the following goals:

-- to improve the assistance that is on offer and to promote advice by bundling the information
+- to improve the assistance that is on offer and to promote advice by bundling the information, and

 - to use the available subsidies efficiently.